 The U.S. bankruptcy courts send data to the AO when a case is filed, when certain motions are filed in the case, and when the case is closed.
-The data are then compiled annually for the purpose of this report.
+The data is then compiled annually for the purpose of this report.
 Many BAPCPA tables, particularly those reporting data on debtors’ assets, liabilities, income, and expenses, rely on data provided by debtors when they submit required forms, schedules, motions, agreements, and other filings to the court.
-Most of these data, as specified in 28 U.S.C. ' 159(c), are provided exclusively by debtors and are not validated either by the courts or the AO.
+Most of this data, as specified in 28 U.S.C. § 159(c), is provided exclusively by debtors and is not validated either by the courts or the AO.

 Reliance on debtor-provided data may introduce other sources of error.
 One likely source of error arises when a debtor inaccurately reports assets, liabilities, income, or expenses at the time of filing.
 Those inaccuracies, if significant enough, may affect district, circuit, and national totals for the relevant fields in the tables in this report.

 Data on Cases Filed and Closed